change not by persuasion, but inspiration,

 Technological progress raises even more fundamental questions on how to organise society.
 The previously mentioned technologies, 3D-printers, aquaponics and solar panels characterise in the ability to decentralisation and provide abundance on a local level.
 This technological decentral abundance (TDA) combined with the ever progressing developments in more sustainable production and usage of resources form a radical break with how we have thusfar organised the world.
 A solar panel not only provides national or regional autonomy, but also individual autonomy.
 Just as printing your own sweater or cutlery gives individual autonomy, so is regional autonomy given by printing a new table at the community print centre/local specialist.
 And ecological, reliable food is provided from the aquaponics of communities or local counties, strengtening local economies.

 The globalised world of banks and multinationals seems -and ís- far removed from our personal everyday lives.
 TDA gives back the breathing space for the real economy, for small businesses and passionate crafts- and tradesman on a local level.
 On a more fundamental level TDA undermines the power structures of scarcity.
 The real or fictive scarcity out of a need for profit that are delivered to us by the game rules of the monetary market -as the political institutions to distribute this scarcity- have been overcome.
 The more scarce, the higher the price.
 The more technological sustainable abundance in a decentralised way, the cheaper our existence on this earth will become.
 The top-down power of money makes way to given power that is earned in respect.
 By locally being self-sustainable with these technologies we will enter an age of abundance and cooperation.
 Money as an expression of scarcity will be needed less and less to sustain in our (basic) needs.
+Money itself can be decentralised with cryptocurrencies and data via blockchain.
 Freedom will once again be measured in time and autonomy, instead of purchasing power.

 A truly liberal, social and sustainable future comes from the human progress in science, technology and the arts, not from the leftwing, rightwing or the market.
 And when the solutions are not to be found within the workings of our current model of organising society, it might become time to look at each other instead of up.
 It is up to YOU to shape the future, here and now.